deepss1/flutter_assessment/README.md

 - Think of it as a intern checked in this code and as a senior has to code review and fix the code from implementation perspective to make it correct and efficient.
 - Send the fixed file back to the recruiter.

-# Review of the code

-- Follow proper linting rules to ensure that the best practices in the Dart and Flutter world is followed
-- Always annotate variables with type making it clear for code readability
-- Always declare variables as final when the value is not to be updated
-- Each class should be in a different file to maintain modularity of the code
-- Follow proper naming of the widgets
-- Follow proper naming of the files
-- Only import the required classes to make the page load faster
-- The correct way of passing a super.key is the take Key? key as a parameter and pass
-- Use ListTile widget instead of Row widget including text and a button.
-The ListTile have properties like `title` and `trailing` which could have been used.
-The ListTile widget will format the code in a more structured way along with other properties.
-- Understand the reason behind using MaterialButton with only text instead of using a TextButton directly which will also follow the designing guidelines set in the ThemeData of the MaterialApp.
-- The `setState` method is called inside the `onPressed` method of the button.
-This is not the correct way of updating the state of the widget.
-The `setState` method should be called in a extracted method.

-> Above changes have been applied to the code.
-> The code is now more readable and follows the best practices of the Dart and Flutter world.
-> The code is now more modular and can be easily extended.